makrai/notes/acheampong21-Transformer-emotion-review.pdf.md

 * Fadel+’s JUSTers model evaluated the performance of five pre-trained transformer models against commonsense validation and explanation at the Se-

-# 6 concludes the paper and points out some recommendations to improve research
+# 6 Conclusion and recommendations to improve research

 * BERT is the most explored transformer-based model for text-based emotion
-  * BERT variants present to resolve BERT’s associated weaknesses, the paper
+  * BERT variants present to resolve BERT’s associated weaknesses
   * An ensemble of these variants using various ensemble techniques is recommend
-* XLNet significantly outperforms other BERT variants in related NLP tasks, but
+* XLNet significantly outperforms other BERT variants in related NLP tasks
-* a robust semi-supervised learning architecture could be efficient for an in-depth exploration of this available data [107].
-The use of the
+* a robust semi-supervised learning architecture could be efficient for an in-depth exploration of this available data [107]
   * 107. A. Hussain and E. Cambria,
     Semi-supervised learning for big social data analysis Neurocomputing, vol. 275, pp. 1662–1673, 2018